Achaean War: Sack of Corinth

-The surviving Achaean troops could have been organized to defend the city, but Diaeus abandoned them and fled to Megalopolis, where he committed suicide after killing his wife.
-Demoralized, the Achaean troops and most Corinthians fled the city, leaving it defenseless, allowing the Romans to secure it, though only three days after the battle, as Mummius feared an ambush.
+Demoralized, the surviving Achaean troops and most Corinthians fled the city, leaving it defenseless, allowing the Romans to secure it, though only three days after the battle, as Mummius feared an ambush.
 Any remaining Greek holdouts now surrendered.
 The consul granted freedom to all Greeks, except the Corinthians.
 In Corinth, however, the Romans massacred the entire adult male population and enslaved all the women and children, after which they destroyed the city.
 This apparently needless display of cruelty in Corinth, is explained by Mommsen as due to the instructions of the Senate, prompted by the mercantile party, which was eager to dispel a dangerous commercial rival.
 According to Polybius, Mummius was unable to resist the pressure of those around him.
 According to Dio, Mummius took care not to enslave any non-Corinthians.
 Livy writes that Mummius did not appropriate any of the spoils for himself, and praises him for his integrity.

 Polybius mentions the carelessness of Roman soldiers, who destroyed works of art or treated them like objects of entertainment.
 However, they did show respect to the statues of Philopoemen, both for his fame and as he was the first ally of Rome in Greece.
 Mummius was extremely ignorant in matters of art - when transporting priceless statues and paintings to Italy, he gave orders that the contractors should be warned that if they lost them, they would have to replace them by new ones.
-As in the Sack of Syracuse, the sack of Corinth saw the inflow of many Greek works of art into the Roman world, exposing it further to Greek culture and paving the way for the development of the Greco-Roman world.